milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

   border-left: 4px solid lightcoral;
 }
 ```
-In our css code we intentionally applied this _ng-invalid_ style only to the input element, but we can to similar thing for other elements too.
+In our css code, we intentionally applied this _ng-invalid_ style only to the input element, but we can do the similar thing for other elements too.

-In order to provide more details to the user about the validation error, we will also display some text, explaining what is wrong with the form, if input is not valid.
+In order to provide more details to the user about the validation error, we will also display some text, explaining what is wrong with the form, if the input is not valid.
 The `ngIf` directive is the perfect candidate to help us with achieving this, so we have added it to the paragraph.
-Now, when we don't enter name of our pizza, it is not possible to submit the form, and name input field is marked with red border.
+Now, when we don't enter a name of our pizza, it is not possible to submit the form, and name input field is marked with red border.
 > Why use `touched` and `dirty`?
-Usually we don't want to display that form is invalid before user even had a chance of editing the form.
+Usually, we don't want to display that form is invalid before the user even had a chance of editing the form.
 The `touched` property tells us exactly that - if the field was touched or not.
-Another useful property is `dirty`, which tells us if value of the field was changed.
-Similary, we use `ng-touch` and `ng-dirty` in or css.
+Another useful property is `dirty`, which tells us if the value of the field was changed.
+Similarly, we use `ng-touch` and `ng-dirty` in or css.

 Let's see how our form looks now, with input validation added:
 ![pizza-gui-validation.png]({{ "/assets/2018-03-01-angular-forms/pizza-gui-validation.png" | relative_url }})

 ### Grouping Forms Data

 It is possible to group several elements in a group in order to have some structure in our application, which is helpful in larger forms.
-It also helps with the validation, giving us possibility to check validation of a group of elements instead of entire form.
+It also helps with the validation, giving us the possibility to check validation of a group of elements instead of entire form.
 We can create a group by placing `ngModelGroup` directive in a wrapping div element for example. `ngModelGroup` needs a name, so we can reference it later in  our code, and here is the example:

 ```html